codeigniter4/tasks/docs/index.md

 | ->environments('local', 'prod')   | Restricts the task to run only in the specified environments      |
 +---------------------------+---------------------------------------------------------------------------+

-These methods can be combined together to create even more nuanced timings:
+These methods can be combined to create even more nuanced timings:

 ```
 $schdule->command('foo)